-An innovative, multi-tiered process developed more than a decade ago to manage the hospitals’ commercial accounts receivable (AR) continues to produce significant benefits.
+An innovative, multi-tiered process to manage the hospitals’ commercial accounts receivable (AR) continues to produce significant benefits.
 This best-practice approach incorporates three phases:

 - Internal staff works commercial accounts up to 60 days from billing date

 - A primary AR vendor works accounts for the next 120 days from day 60 to 180

 - A pre write-off vendor, also known as a secondary AR management firm, focuses on highly-aged claims of 180 billing days or greater

 The progressive, triage strategy helps ensure all partial, late or denied payments are systematically worked to resolution, regardless of size or age.
 As part of the process, the performance of both internal staff and external vendors is assessed monthly against a set of pre-defined benchmarks.

 This “found” revenue has become increasingly important in the face of tightening hospital margins, according to its director of patient financial services (director).

 By 2006, the health system understood that working accounts aged greater than 60 billing days with its 170-strong internal billing staff was not a cost-effective use of limited resources, given the health system’s sizable revenue base and the ongoing demands associated with managing and adjudicating current claims.
 As a result, the health system assigned aging accounts inventory of over 60 days to two external primary AR vendors, each of whom worked an equal number of claims monthly.

 Although this approach was successful in reducing write-offs, the health system decided to further streamline the aging claims management process and bring greater specialization and focus to its denial resolution efforts.